seanap/Auto-M4B-Tool/README.md

 > For other methods of installing m4b-tool see https://github.com/sandreas/m4b-tool#installation
 ---
 #### Understanding the docker run command
 The docker run command is the heart of this operation.
-There are two sets of variable we need to define that correspond to the Docker portion and the m4b-tool portion of this command.
-The docker portion requires us to set the paths (volumes) that we will be working with.
+There are two sets of variables we need to define that correspond to a Docker portion and a m4b-tool portion of this command.
+The docker portion requires us to set the paths (-v volumes) that we will be working with.
 The m4b-tool portion will define how to encode and combine the mp3 files.

 **Example:**